adarsh-chakraborty/React-Notes/README.md

 - pass those imports to configureStore with custom keys
 - Here we don't need to put .reducer because we only exported .reducer from the file.

+***
+# Advance Redux

+As we know, Reducer functions must be pure, side-effects free and synchronous functions.
+This is not Redux specific but general reducer concept. useReducer also works in the same way.

+So the reducers must return same kind of output, no side effects like A-Sync functions that blocks it, No code of that kind should be included in redux.

+`Input (OldState,Action) => newState`

+So, now the question is where should we put our side-effects?
+Because we have to dispatch actions that can send a http request.

+We have two possible places where we can put our side-effects.

+- In the component, dispatch the Fn only when the sideEffect is done.
+- We write our own action creator functions instead of using default provided by redux toolkit.

+## Refresher Practice

+- Adding Redux to our project, again.